atomone-hub/genesis/README.md

 If no victims need to be made whole, then it could be appropriate to burn the slashed $ATOM1s of the perpetrators.
-The end result is that the remaining stakers own the network, and in a steady state this would result in the price of $ATOM1s increasing due to the reduced supply, assuming that the convidence and usage of AtomOne hasn't changed; though in perfect theory it should take a bit of a hit, at least in proportion to the destruction of the reputation of those validators.
+The end result is that the remaining stakers own the network, and in a steady state this would result in the price of $ATOM1s increasing due to the reduced supply, assuming that the confidence in and usage of AtomOne hasn't changed; though in perfect theory it should take a bit of a hit, at least in proportion to the destruction of the reputation of those validators.